Portfolio (Grace Jones album): Singles

 "I Need a Man" was Jones' debut single, originally released in 1975 by the minor French label Orfeus.
 It failed to make any chart impact until two years later, when it was re-mixed and released via the Beam Junction label, becoming a number-one dance hit in the US and introducing Jones to club audiences, primarily gay.
 The second single, "Sorry", was released a year prior to the Portfolio album, and was a modest success on the US singles chart.
 Its B-side track, "That's the Trouble", also received a separate A-side release.
 Both songs were Jones' first forays into songwriting.
 "La Vie en rose" was released as a single in autumn 1977 and became the biggest hit from Portfolio, having charted in the French and Italian top 5.
 When re-released in 1983, it reached the top 5 in the Netherlands.
 "What I Did for Love" became a top 10 dance hit in the US.

 Critical reception

+On the album's initial release, Billboard magazine gave a positive review, describing the album as a "perfect barometer for one's feeling about disco" and felt that "disco lovers will play it non-stop", further noting that the album was "sexy and perfect to dance to".
+The songs "La Vie en Rose" and "I Need a Man" were chosen as the best cuts from the album.

+Music Week gave the album three stars out of five, noting Grace's "unique set of vocal cords" and "her own special idea of what disco ought to be".
+While the album "[functioned] admirably" as disco music, some listeners may find it "difficult to sustain" interest in the full album.